carbon-design-system/carbon-website-archive/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question ❓
-about: Usage question or discussion about Carbon Components React.
+about: Usage question or discussion about the Carbon Website.
 ---

 <!--